Page widget: Form#

 You can provide alternative titles for your form fields, rather than use the same column name from the underlying data table.
 For example, on our form, we have a toggle that is titled “May we contact you?”.
 In the data table, this column is labeled “Ok to Contact?”.
 Field titles can be configured under the “Field” tab of the creator panel.

+Makes the field required.
 If a user attempts to submit a form without filling in the required field, they will get an alert to fill out the field.

-Configuring building blocks#
+Other building blocks#

 Header and Paragraph building blocks can be edited either directly in the block or from the creator panel.
 In the creator panel, you have text alignment options available.